GodMod/godmod.github.io/index.md

 ## Introduction

-This documentation explains the basic API functionality and the creation of own packages.
-It is expected that you are somewhat experienced with [PHP](https://en.wikipedia.org/wiki/PHP), [Object-oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming) and [MySQL](https://en.wikipedia.org/wiki/MySQL).
+This documentation explains the functionality of the plugins for the Woltlab Suite Core.
+It is expected that you are somewhat experienced with [PHP](https://en.wikipedia.org/wiki/PHP) and [Object-oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming).

-Head over to the [quick start tutorial][getting-started_quick-start] to learn more.

-## About WoltLab Suite 3.1
+## About GodMod and EQdkp Plus

-The [WoltLab Suite Core](https://github.com/WoltLab/WCF) as well as most of the other packages are available on [github.com/WoltLab/](https://github.com/WoltLab) and are licensed under the terms of the [GNU Lesser General Public License 2.1](https://github.com/WoltLab/WCF/blob/master/LICENSE).
+GodMod is a Core Developer of [EQdkp Plus](https://github.com/eqdkpplus) and also writes plugins for the [Woltlab Suite Core](https://www.woltlab.com/).

-You can edit this documentation by visiting the edit link on each page, it is also available on [GitHub](https://github.com/WoltLab/woltlab.github.io).
+You can edit this documentation by visiting the edit link on each page, it is also available on [GitHub](https://github.com/godmod/godmod.github.io).

 {% include links.html %}